segmentio/segment-docs/src/engage/audiences/linked-audiences-iterable.md

 * Permissions to access the application, or access to someone who has permissions.
 * Created all Segment profiles as Iterables profiles using the [Upsert User destination action](https://segment.com/docs/connections/destinations/catalog/actions-iterable/#upsert-user) via [Connections](https://segment.com/docs/connections/) or [Reverse ETL](https://segment.com/docs/connections/reverse-etl/).
 This is a requirement for them to receive a campaign triggered by a custom event.
-* Checked if your Segment Linked Audiences event was sent by [viewing the user's profile](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history) and [event history](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history).
-Review the** **custom event payload schema so you know what properties to include in your message personalization.
+* Review the custom event payload schema from your [Segment Linked Audiences test event](https://segment.com/docs/engage/audiences/linked-audiences/#step-3-send-a-test-event-to-your-destination) so you know what properties to include in your message personalization.
+You can do this by [accessing the user's profile](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history) and clicking into their [event history](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history) to see the specific properties.
 * Created an Iterable profile, for campaign testing, with an email address you can access.
 * Familiarity with the [Handlebars templating syntax](https://support.iterable.com/hc/en-us/articles/205480365-Personalizing-Templates-with-Handlebars) to manually type out the code using dot notation.